LadyEebs/JED-Light-Baker/README.md

 - A copy of Jedi Knight/Mysteries of the Sith
 - A DX11 Capable PC

+# Download & Installation
+Head over to the [Releases]https://github.com/LadyEebs/JED-Light-Baker/releases page, and download the .zip of the latest version (or version of your choosing).
+The zip contains the precompiled .dll plugin, while the source contains the source coude used to build it.
+Once downloaded, head over to your editor installs plugins directory (ex: jed/plugins/), and extract the dll from the zip into that directory.

+If done successfully the Light Baker will show up in the list of plugins in Jed.

 # Usage
 ## Sunlight
 To create a sun, place a light and set flag "0x2" (sun flag).
 This light controls the sun direction, color and intensity.